All about the budget and prices of a trip to Chile!

 Prices of meals in restaurants

-As with hotels, the price of a meal in Chile will depend on the location and menu.
+As with hotels, the price of a restaurant during your stay in Chile will depend on the location and range.

 Specific to Latin culture, throughout the country you will find “picadas,” street food, and lots of cheap and popular snacks.
 Chile’s famous offering: the empanada.
 You will find them in Chile fried or baked and filled with meat or seafood.
 It can be found almost everywhere and it’s a meal in itself!
-For 1500 to 2000 Chilean pesos (about $1.80 to $2.50 USD) you can have a meal on the go, ideal for budget travelers.
+For 2,000 to 3,500 Chilean pesos (about 2 to 3.5 USD) you will have a meal on the go, ideal for small budgets.

 Another typical snack: sopaipillas.
 This pumpkin fritter is eaten salty, with pebre (Chile’s version of pico de gallo), or sweet in winter with panela, a type of cane sugar.
 A sopaipilla costs about 500 CLP (less than $1 USD) and is more commonly found in the street than in a restaurant.
 In Santiago, you have to eat several to fill your stomach, but in the south a homemade sopaipilla can be the size of your head!

 Interested in these recipes?
-We’ve written another blog post with our 5 favorite Chilean recipes, easy to duplicate at home!
+You can find in another blog post our 5 favorite Chilean recipes that are easy to make at home !

 A typical Chilean breakfast–scrambled eggs with bread or avocado toast and a coffee–costs about 5,000 to 8,000 pesos ($6 to $10 USD).